Prempeh-Gyan/WebScraper/README.md

-# Simple Web Scraping API
+# A Simple Web Scraping API

 ## Quick Start
 This section contains the pre-requisite to run the application and how to use the API.